HimeshKohad/HimeshKohad/README.md

 <br>

 I believe in sharing knowledge and contributing to the community.
 Hence, I regularly publish my projects and research works on GitHub.
-I am proficient in C++, Java, HTML, CSS, TinkerCAD, and Canva.
+I am proficient in C++, Java, HTML, CSS, JavaScript, React.js and Canva.

 <br>